Open Hours: Mon - Fri 9am - 5pm

 Phone: 0161 207 3007

-How to Brush Artificial Grass (And Why It Matters)
+How to Brush Artificial Grass (Best Tools, Techniques & Tips)

-How to Brush Artificial Grass (And Why It Matters)
+How to Brush Artificial Grass (Best Tools, Techniques & Tips)

-Home / Blog / How to Brush Artificial Grass (And Why It Matters)
+Home / Blog / How to Brush Artificial Grass (Best Tools, Techniques & Tips)

 Brushing your artificial grass is one of the simplest ways to keep it looking fresh and upright.
 Over time, the pile can flatten from foot traffic, pets, or garden furniture – and the right brush will bring it back to life.
 From a basic stiff broom to a powered turf brush, we’ll show you how to get the best results, how often to brush, and which tools are worth using.